Ty France Player Props: Mariners vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.6 K/9, the first-best in MLB.
+- The Marlins' 4.20 team ERA ranks 16th across all MLB pitching staffs.

-- The Marlins have the 14th-ranked team ERA among all league pitching staffs (4.15).
+- The Marlins rank 12th in baseball in home runs given up (71 total, 1.1 per game).

-- The Marlins give up the ninth-fewest home runs in baseball (68 total, one per game).
+- In his most recent appearance on Wednesday against the Kansas City Royals, the righty tossed five innings, giving up one earned run while surrendering two hits.

-- The lefty last appeared on Tuesday against the Kansas City Royals, when he threw seven innings, allowing one earned run while giving up two hits.
+- The 25-year-old has amassed an ERA of 4.29, with 11.4 strikeouts per nine innings, in 13 games this season.
+Opponents have a .213 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.